 Lichens are different from mosses, although they may tend to have similar appearances.
-Lichen is found on branches and stems of fruit trees.
-They may look like crusty patches, hanging growths, upright forms or even leafy mats.
+Lichen is found on the branches and stems of fruit trees.
+They may look like crusty patches, hanging growths, upright forms, or even leafy mats.
 The colonies will enlarge over time, so older plants have larger patches of lichen.
-Fruit tree lichen also occur on plants that are low in vigor and may be an indicator that an older tree is nearing the end of its life.
+Fruit tree lichen also occurs on plants that are low in vigor and may be an indicator that an older tree is nearing the end of its life.
 Lichens are a combination of a fungi and blue-green algae, which live and work together to harness the needs of the organism.
 They do not take anything from the tree but are a good indicator of several factors.

 Combating Lichen and Moss on Fruit Trees

 Although neither adversely affects trees, if you don’t like the appearance of lichen or moss on your trees, you can control them to some extent.
 In orchards with regular copper fungicide applications, neither organism occurs very frequently.

 Lichens and moss can be minimized by pruning the interior canopy to let in light and air.
 Removing close vegetation around the trees can also help, as does good cultural care for a healthier tree.